-I found it particular interesting that Mayim made use of the categories of observant and non-observant, while seeming to acknowledge how poorly they applied to her.
+I found it particularly interesting that Mayim made use of the categories of observant and non-observant while seeming to acknowledge how poorly they applied to her.
 These categories were the creation of Orthodoxy to take Reform and Conservative Judaism out of the picture.
-Instead of different denominations there are observant Jews who keep halacha and there are those non-observant Jews ensnared by assimilation, who need to be brought back into the fold through shabbos dinners and outreach programs.
-Of course these categories could also be used to take the "dox" out of Orthodoxy and since no one is perfect even the most Orthodox is really only "observantish."
+Instead of different denominations, there are observant Jews who keep halacha and there are those non-observant Jews ensnared by assimilation, who need to be brought back into the fold through shabbos dinners and outreach programs.
+Of course, these categories could also be used to take the "dox" out of Orthodoxy and since no one is perfect even the most Orthodox is really only "observantish."

-Arguably this model of neo-traditionalism I am outlining, with its non interest in theology and commitment to a Jewish community that includes a range of observance levels, is more in tune with Judaism as it has historically existed than Orthodoxy.
+Arguably this model of neo-traditionalism I am outlining, with its non-interest in theology and commitment to a Jewish community that includes a range of observance levels, is more in tune with Judaism as it has historically existed than Orthodoxy.
 That could prove a powerful rhetorical weapon in the battle to define Orthodoxy in the next generation.
 Can Orthodoxy step in and provide a Judaism to accommodate members of the Jewlicious community?
-By this I mean even those who identify as Orthodox.
-The choice may be between taking the initiative for making change now while it still might be possible to maintain a say or sit back, pat oneself on the back for holding the line against change and surrendering all say in the Judaism that comes out of events like Jewlicious.
+By this, I mean even those who identify as Orthodox.
+The choice may be between taking the initiative for making changes now while it still might be possible to maintain some say or sit back, pat oneself on the back for holding the line against change and surrendering all say in the Judaism that comes out of events like Jewlicious.